1 deputy killed and 2 injured in ‘ambush’ shooting in Florida, sheriff says | KRDO

 Link was a five-year veteran, joining the sheriff’s office in 2019.
 “Brad, as our Sheriff’s Office family knew him, touched the lives of all who were blessed enough to work with him; his contributions and the impact of this loss will not soon be forgotten,” the sheriff’s office said.

-Herrell also noted at least seven deputies returned fire during the incident, but “there is no indication that [the suspects] were struck with any return fire from our deputies.”
+Herrell noted at least seven deputies returned fire during the incident, but “there is no indication that (the suspects) were struck with any return fire from our deputies.”

 Herrell said the “bunker style dwelling” where the shooting took place was stockpiled with firearms, ammunition, canned goods and non-perishable food items.
 There was also “a lot of literature to suggest that they were very much anti-government leaning people,” Herrell said.